31 Jul 2022

-This Duathlon is not for the faint hearted.
-You get the gruelling challenge of running up Moel Siabod one and a half times!
+This Duathlon is not for the faint-hearted.
+You get the grueling challenge of running up Moel Siabod one and a half times!
 No doubt this is one of the toughest Duathlons that can be undertaken.
 Your first run will involve ascending up the beautiful rocky paths of Moel Siabod for 2.7km before turning around and running back down again towards the lake to reach transition.

 To complete this race Moel Siabod, the highest peak in the Moelwynion mountain range once again looms ahead.
 This time you must ascend the full 3.5km to reach the summit at 872m above sea level before turning round to run back down again.
 To get to the finish turn right and run through the forest one final time before hitting the home straight back towards the lake.
 The finish line framing Wales' most famous peak Snowdon awaits.